 The vocals inspire an ethereal sound that’s gentle but impactful.
 The soft melodies perfectly complement this magical sound.

-12. “America” by Simon & Garfunkel
+12. “America” By Simon & Garfunkel

 No matter what you take from the song, it’s a haunting and touching picture of the nation.
-With Michigan taking center stage as the place where this dream formed, it’s a heartfelt testament to the Great Lake State.
+With Michigan taking center stage as the place where this dream formed, it’s a heartfelt testament to the Great Lakes State.

-13. “Mona and Emmy” by Frontier Ruckus
+13. “Mona And Emmy” By Frontier Ruckus

 Speaking on baptisms and long work hours, it’s a nostalgic and heartfelt look at how life can change us.
 It changes our perspectives on things.
 Eventually, we long “to hold to something longer, something meaner, something stronger.”

 As the narrator speaks about knowing every road, it’s hard not to think of one’s own home and the memories there.

-14. “Michigan Left” by Arkells
+14. “Michigan Left” By Arkells

 Past that, most of the song is much more uplifting, especially when combined with the soaring instrumentals and bright singing.
 Looking into childhood neighbors, friends, and ideas of revolution, it’s a song of childlike wonder and beauty.

-15. “The Wreck of the Edmund Fitzgerald” by Gordon Lightfoot
+15. “The Wreck Of The Edmund Fitzgerald” By Gordon Lightfoot

 The final song on our list is “The Wreck of the Edmund Fitzgerald” by Gordon Lightfoot.
-It tells the story of another tragedy, though one that few people outside of Michigan seem to know.
+It tells the story of another tragedy.
+However, it seems as though only a few people outside of Michigan know about it.

-As the name suggests, Lightfoot looks at the SS Edmund Fitzgerald, a Great Lakes freighter that sank in Lake Superior on November 10th, 1975.
+The song looks at the SS Edmund Fitzgerald, a Great Lakes freighter that sank in Lake Superior on November 10th, 1975.
 In the sinking, all 29 crew members lost their lives.

 The Edmund Fitzgerald was the largest ship on the Lakes at the time and remains the largest ship to have slipped beneath the waves there.

 Summing Up Our List Of Michigan Songs

 Michigan is full of deep history, incredible beauty, and historic events that no one could forget.
 It’s especially a great place for people who grew up here or had memories to keep.